5stackgg/docs/install/reverse-proxy.md

 # Reverse Proxy

-This guide covers setting up a reverse proxy using Nginx to securely expose your services while handling SSL termination.
-To properly expose your services, you'll need to set up a reverse proxy forwards to port 443 (HTTPS).
+A reverse proxy sits between your users and your backend services, forwarding requests and providing additional features such as SSL termination, load balancing, and enhanced security.

+## Cloudflare

+Cloudflare acts as a reverse proxy when you enable the "Proxied" DNS (orange cloud).
+Incoming traffic to your domain first passes through Cloudflare before reaching your server, providing DDoS protection and performance benefits.

-## Nginx
+## Nginx Proxy

-When setting up Nginx as a reverse proxy, make sure to listen on HTTPS (port 443) and proxy to your services.
+To use Nginx as a reverse proxy, configure it to listen on HTTPS (port 443) and forward requests to your backend services.

-Here's a basic Nginx configuration example:
+Below is a basic Nginx configuration example:

 ```nginx
 server {